Klipper3d/klipper/docs/Beaglebone.md

 ## Building the micro-controller code

-To compile the Klipper micro-controller code, start by configuring it for the "Beaglebone PRU", additionally disable options "Support GPIO Bit-banging devices" and disable "Support LCD devices", they exit and save config:
+To compile the Klipper micro-controller code, start by configuring it for the "Beaglebone PRU", for "BeagleBone Black" additionally disable options "Support GPIO Bit-banging devices" and disable "Support LCD devices" because they will not fit in 8Kb PRU, then exit and save config:
 ```
 cd ~/klipper/
 make menuconfig